Sjs445/Mass-Email-Unsubscriber/README.md

-# Mass-Email-Unsubscriber
+# Mass Email Unsubscriber
-An application that fetches emails from your inbox and attempts to unsubscribe from the sender
+Attempts to de-clutter your email and improve productivity by unsubscribing you dreaded email lists.